medic/cht-docs/content/en/apps/tutorials/local-setup.md

 If you encounter an error `bind: address already in use`, see the [Port Conflicts section]({{< relref "core/guides/docker-setup#port-conflicts" >}}) in our Docker Setup guide.

 This CHT instance is empty and has no data in it.
-While you're free to explore and add your own, in step 3 below we'll upload sample data.
+While you're free to explore and add your own data, in step 3 below we'll upload sample data.
 Proceed to step 2 to install `medic-conf` which is needed to upload the test data.

 <br clear="all">